Crystal meth is an illicit and powerful stimulant drug that is most commonly smoked, snorted, or injected.

 Statistics

-Like many drugs, crystal meth usage surged in the early years after its invention and later dipped as the health risks become more widely known.
+Like in the case of many drugs, crystal meth usage surged in the early years after its invention and later dipped as its health risks become more widely known.
 Crystal meth use probably peaked in 2008 or so, with a decrease in usage since then.

-In the U.S. in 2008, a stunning 13 million Americans had said they had tried crystal meth, often in conjunction with alcohol.
-Here are a few other alarming statistics associated with crystal meth:
+In the U.S. in 2008, a stunning 13 million Americans said they had tried crystal meth, often in conjunction with alcohol.
+Here are a few other alarming statistics associated with crystal meth use:

 - In 2012, about 1.2 million people reported having tried crystal meth in the past year, according to the National Institute on Drug Abuse (NIDA).